Sonali020200/Geo-Data/Readme.md

 # GeoSpatial Data Management and Visualization Application

 This is a fullstack web application that allows users to manage and visualize geospatial data.
-Users can create an account, upload GeoJSON or KML files, render these files on a map using React Leaflet, draw custom shapes on the map, save those shapes, and edit them.
+Users can create an account, upload GeoJSON or KML files, render these files on a map using React Leaflet, draw custom shapes on the map.

 ## Table of Contents